team-alembic/elixir-camp-5/SPONSORING.md

 ### Join a community of antipodean Elixirists!

 Elixir Camp is a not for profit technology event run by volunteers twice per year in Australia.
-The Australian Elixir community is delighted to offer you the opportunity to become a sponsor for Elixir Camp IV at Camp Wombaroo, Mittagong on October 2018.
+The Australian Elixir community is delighted to offer you the opportunity to become a sponsor for Elixir Camp 2019 at Camp Wombaroo, Mittagong on October 2018.

 The Elixir community in Australia is growing steadily.
 This year we expect over 65 passionate Elixir professionals and enthusiasts to converge for a weekend of presentations, lightning talks, workshops and hacking.